 An appropriate system of apprenticeship training shall be maintained by the Employer and the Union.
 The minimum standards for any apprenticeship program shall conform to the standards of and shall be registered with the Bureau of Apprenticeship and Training of the Department of Labor and other agencies as appropriate.
 A joint committee shall administer the International Brotherhood of Electrical Workers--Western Area Power Administration Apprentice Plan, and appropriate standards.

-(SLA-1, Article 6)
+(SLA-1, Article 5)

+All employee's performance plans/appraisals will be administered in accordance with applicable WAPA, DOE and OPM regulations.
 Each employee will be given a performance standard which describes performance levels expected of the position.
 Performance appraisals will be based on the performance standard and in accordance with applicable regulations.
 The Employer will discuss with each employee their overall performance at least annually.
-Employees who receive an unacceptable performance rating may be terminated in accordance with applicable regulations.
+Employees who receive an unacceptable performance rating may be separated in accordance with applicable regulations.